GDIIN members around a large table during an in person meeting

 Before you apply, we're running two optional online sessions to help you get started:

 A walk-through of the process: how the tiers work, what to expect, and space for questions.
-Can't make it live?
-The session will be recorded and posted on this page afterwards.
-Register here.
+See the recorded video of the session below.

 A conversation for people to share early ideas.
 You're invited to share as much or as little as feels right.
 Past participants have found collaborators they didn't know were working in the same space, and arrived at the application feeling clearer and more confident about what they wanted to do.
 Participation is grounded in GDIN's shared commitments: good faith, respect, and care for each other's ideas.
 Register here